 However, U.S. District Judge David Bramlette said Tuesday that Lizama-Reynaga had a criminal history four-and-a-half pages long that included armed robbery, receiving stolen property, harassment, menacing, assault, attempted assault, drunkenness and re-entry of a deported alien.
 Bramlette said Lizama-Reynaga could have gotten a longer sentence under sentencing guidelines.

-One guard was killed and 20 people were injured in the May 20 riot at the privately run Adams County Correctional Facility in Natchez, which holds illegal immigrants convicted of crimes in the U.S.
+One guard was killed and 20 people were injured in the May 20, 2012, riot at the privately-run Adams County Correctional Facility in Natchez, which holds immigrants convicted of crimes while being in the U.S. illegally.

 The prison holds nearly 2,500 inmates, most of them convicted on charges of coming back to the U.S. after deportation for being in the country illegally.
 The prison is owned by Nashville, Tennessee-based Corrections Corporation of America, one of the nation's largest private prison companies.